 This site is run and maintained by Annie Folkard, one of the co-founders of the Birdshot Uveitis Society.
-It has been compiled by them with the help of numerous friends, professionals and interested people.
+It was originally compiled with the help of numerous friends, professionals and interested people.

 Without the help of all these people, this site could never have been launched.
 We have received so much positive feed-back from patients who have used the site and found it made a huge difference to their lives and the lives of their families.